-Why Eye Tests Are Important for Ageing Eyes
+Why Eye Tests Are Important for Ageing Eyes [P to H2]

 By having regular eye tests, you can ensure that you are wearing the correct contact lenses or glasses.
-This helps to make day to day life a little easier, as you avoid having to deal with poor vision and the inability to see things clearly.
+This helps to prevent additional sight deterioration and makes day-to-day life a little easier, as you avoid having to deal with poor vision and the inability to see things clearly.
 After all, struggling to read and risking a fall because of poor sight aren’t things anyone wants to face.

 An eye test is a key way to check the overall health of ageing eyes, something that is very important if you want to preserve your sight for as long as possible.
-A number of eye diseases can be picked up during an eye test such as glaucoma, cataracts and other problems which can lead to sight loss.
+A number of eye conditions can be picked up during an eye test such as glaucoma, cataracts and other problems which can lead to sight loss.
 An optician can also detect general health problems during an eye examination, such as diabetes and high blood pressure.
-This allows you to seek the necessary medical help before the problem worsens.
+This allows you to seek the necessary medical help before the problem declines.

 Though you should have regular eye examinations throughout all stages of your life, they are extremely important for ageing eyes.
-Not only can an eye test improve your vision by finding the correct lens prescription for you, but an eye test can also help to catch a number of eye diseases early.
+Not only can an eye test improve your vision by finding the correct lens prescription for you, but an eye test can also help to catch many eye diseases early.

 To find out more about ageing eyes and our options for eye exams, get in touch with the Reynolds and Slater Opticians team.